ccstorch/answer4_olympics/README.md

-# Kitman Labs Frontent Test
+# Kitman Labs Frontend Test

 I know the test was simple, but I decided to go with react and redux to give more of a large app structure.